Riemann Integration

 Monotonicity is sufficient.
 Assume \(f\) is non-decreasing (the non-increasing case is symmetric).
 For any partition \(\mathcal{P}\), monotonicity gives \(m_i = f(x_{i-1})\) and \(M_i = f(x_i)\).
 Hence \[ U(f, \mathcal{P}) - L(f, \mathcal{P}) = \sum_{i=1}^n \bigl(f(x_i) - f(x_{i-1})\bigr)(x_i - x_{i-1}) \leq \|\mathcal{P}\| \sum_{i=1}^n \bigl(f(x_i) - f(x_{i-1})\bigr) = \|\mathcal{P}\| \bigl(f(b) - f(a)\bigr), \] which tends to \(0\) as \(\|\mathcal{P}\| \to 0\).
 This forces the upper and lower integrals to coincide.

 Continuity is sufficient.
-The proof uses uniform continuity of \(f\) on the compact interval \([a, b]\), which lets us choose \(\|\mathcal{P}\|\) small enough that \(M_i - m_i < \varepsilon\) uniformly on every subinterval.
-Granting this, we conclude \[ U(f, \mathcal{P}) - L(f, \mathcal{P}) = \sum_{i=1}^n (M_i - m_i)(x_i - x_{i-1}) \;\leq\; \varepsilon \, (b - a), \] which can be made arbitrarily small.
-Both uniform continuity and the role of compactness are developed later in the foundations-of-analysis track.
+The proof uses uniform continuity of \(f\) on the compact interval \([a, b]\), which lets us choose \(\|\mathcal{P}\|\) small enough that \(M_i - m_i \lt \varepsilon\) uniformly on every subinterval.
+Granting this, we conclude \[ U(f, \mathcal{P}) - L(f, \mathcal{P}) = \sum_{i=1}^n (M_i - m_i)(x_i - x_{i-1}) \leq \varepsilon \, (b - a), \] which can be made arbitrarily small.
+That upgrade from continuity on a compact set to uniform continuity is the Heine-Cantor theorem, developed in the foundations-of-analysis track.

 Improper Riemann Integration